wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 > "We're enterprise software because we have enterprise users"

-The rebuff was: "I think your software will actually be an enterprise offering when those 30 specific feature we identified are implemented."
+The stinging rebuff was: "I think your software will actually be an enterprise offering when those 30 specific feature we identified are implemented."

-Here are the <strong>concerns</strong> addressed by those requests:
+Here are the <strong>concerns</strong> enterprises have that need to be addressed by vendors:

 ## 1. Automation for large numbers of people and data